S-Mourya/workout-app/README.md

 ## React Compiler

 The React Compiler is not enabled on this template because of its impact on dev & build performances.
 To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).

+# Security & Privacy

+Workout Vault is designed as a privacy-first, offline-only, zero-knowledge application.

+[Content abbreviated for brevity in generation — full content preserved]

 ## Expanding the ESLint configuration